 "I have created a practice where I don’t need roller skates — I have the time to get to know my patients and really understand what they are looking for from their dentist."

-By doing so, I have created a practice where I don’t need roller skates - I have the time to get to know my patients and understand what they are looking for from their dental care.
+By doing so, I have created a dental practice in Springfield where I don’t need roller skates - I have the time to get to know my patients and understand what they are looking for from their dental care.

 Roller skates were never for me, even as I child.
 I was always careful and very sure that trusting myself on roller skates would end in disaster.
 I see practicing dentistry on roller skates in the same light.

 I feel that to honor the education I have received and the oath that I took upon receiving my license and degree, I must do my best work on every patient, and this involves taking my time.